Dhitchen28963/Penny-Provisions/README.md

 ## Testing

-Below is a table showing various actions performed on the website including the expected/desired outcome with the result on the final column.
+Below is a table showing various actions performed on the program including the expected/desired outcome with the result on the final column.

 | Action                                   | Expected Result                                                    | Result |
 |------------------------------------------|--------------------------------------------------------------------|--------|